Skip to main content

 Roots: Weak taproot.

-Similar species: Native Phlox spp. have opposite leaves that are not toothed, and flowers with five petals, not four.
+Similar species: Native Phlox spp. have opposite leaves that are not toothed and flowers with five petals, not four.

-Garden phlox (Phlox paniculata; non-native) has opposite leaves that are not toothed, and flowers with five petals, not four.
-Blooms in late summer.
+Garden phlox (Phlox paniculata; non-native) has opposite leaves that are not toothed and flowers with five petals, not four—blooms in late summer.

 Control

 Mechanical: Pull plants in early spring; plants in bloom should be bagged and disposed of in a landfill.
-Burn infested areas in seedling or rosette stage.
+Burn-infested areas in seedling or rosette stage.

 Chemical: Foliar spray with glyphosate or triclopyr on large infestations in late fall when native plants are dormant but the basal rosettes of dame’s rocket are still green.

-For more information on control techniques, visit the Dame's rocket factsheet [exit DNR] by University of Wisconsin-Extension.
+For more information on control techniques, visit the Dame's rocket factsheet [exit DNR] by the University of Wisconsin-Extension.

 Resources